15 Old Tools That Are Better Than New

 When I was growing up I spent hours exploring the nooks and crannies of my grandfather’s workshop.
-As a depression era individual, he knew the value of things, and much to my grandmother’s dismay, he tended to collect a wide variety of things.
-Years later, when I was in college, I was given a hand full of some of these tools, and when the time comes I hope to pass them on to my children, or future grandchildren.
+As a Depression-era individual, he knew the value of things, and much to my grandmother’s dismay, he tended to collect a wide variety of those things.
+Years later, as a college student, I was given a handful of these tools, and when the time comes I hope to pass them on to my children, or future grandchildren.

 Small Hand Tools

-- Jewelers Saw: This tool is one of my favorites with a sturdy L shaped frame and a smooth wooden handle, it has a nice balance and can be adjusted to take small saw blades.
-I have not seen anything available new that even comes close.
+- Jewelers Saw: This tool is one of my favorites.
+With a sturdy L-shaped frame and a smooth wood handle, it has a nice balance and can be adjusted to take small saw blades.
+I haven't seen anything available new that even comes close.

-- Planishing Hammer: This little tool again has perfect balance and a time smoothed wooden handle.
-A hammer never really wears out so the life left in this could easily outlive me or my kids.
+- Planishing Hammer: Here's a little tool that again has perfect balance and a wooden handle smoothed by time.
+A hammer never really wears out, so the life left in this could easily outlast me or my kids.

 Other Carpenter’s Gems

-- Hand Planes: Back in the day, Stanley was a leading manufacturer in bench and block planes.
+- Hand Planes: Back in the day, Stanley was a leading bench and block plane manufacturer.
 Today, some high-end companies are reproducing these classics.
-One of these companies is Lie Nielsen.
-Their No.4 bench plane, in bronze, will set you back about $350.
-I broke down and bought one, and it is a dream to use.
-However, a tool like this bouncing about in the back of my truck would be disrespectful.
+My Lie-Nielsen bronze No. 4 bench plane set me back about $350 when I broke down and bought one.
+It's a dream to use, but a tool like this bouncing about in the back of my truck would be disrespectful.
 So I looked into a less costly alternative.
-The modern Stanley No. 4 lists for about $75 and features a plastic tote and front knob, but plastic just doesn’t work for me.
-I found an old Stanley No. 4, with original wood handles, on E-bay for less than $40.
-With a little TLC, its now the hand plane of choice in my truck.
+The modern Stanley No. 4 lists for under $75 and features a plastic tote and front knob, but plastic just doesn’t work for me.
+I found an old Stanley No. 4, with original wood handles, on eBay for less than $40.
+With a little TLC, it's now the hand plane of choice in my truck.

-- The 4’ Wooden Level: This workhorse in the carpenter’s field can last for generations when cared for.
-New units may have bright yellow aluminum bodies and integrated lasers, but a spirit bubble works just fine and it does not need batteries.
+- The 4’ Wooden Level: This workhorse in the carpentry field can last for generations when properly cared for.
+Modern units may have bright yellow aluminum bodies and integrated lasers, but a spirit bubble works just fine and it does not need batteries.

-- Plumb Bob: Like a hammer, these don’t really wear out.
+- Plumb Bob: Like a hammer, plumb bobs don’t really wear out.
 Older classics were often engraved and highlighted with bronze.
-Modern versions are often cheap Chinese castings.
+Modern versions tend to be cheap Chinese castings.

-- Framing Square: I have two of these.
-The first one I got was made from yellow plastic, and it lasted about a year.
-Its replacement in machined aluminum is now over ten years old.
-This was another E-bay find, and unless I lose it, it will last forever.
+- Framing Square: I have had two of these.
+The first I got was made of yellow plastic, and it lasted about a year.
+Its replacement, in machined aluminum, is now over ten years old.
+This was another eBay find, and unless I lose it, it will last forever.

 - Brace and Bit: This was the precursor to the cordless drill.
-They are lightweight and they never needed charging.
-After spending $89 for a new pair of batteries for my 18V cordless, one of these may be in my future.
+They were lightweight and never needed charging.
+After spending $89 on a new pair of batteries for my 18V cordless, one of these may be in my future.

-- Table Saw: My grandfather’s table saw was a full sized 3 to 5 Hp cabinet saw and had about an acre of cast iron for its top.
-With that much mass, the thing must have been as stable as a mountain.
+- Table Saw: My grandfather’s table saw was a full-sized 3-5 hp cabinet saw with about an acre of cast iron for its top.
+With that much mass, the thing must have been stable as a mountain.
 The table saw in my shop, by comparison, has some cast iron, but the rest of the top is melamine-covered particle board.
-I missed a big opportunity there when my grandmother “cleaned up” years after he passed away.
+I missed a big opportunity there when my grandmother cleaned up years after he passed away.

 Architectural Items and Furniture

-- Doors: The saying, “They don’t make ‘em like they used to,” applies to more that just tools and machines.
-Last week I was resetting a door at a client’s home that was not closing properly.
-The modern door consisted of a molded vinyl skin on a particle board and MDF core.
+- Doors: The saying “They don’t make ‘em like they used to” applies to more than just tools and machines.
+Last week I was at a client’s home, resetting a door that was not closing properly.
+The modern door consisted of a molded vinyl skin on a particleboard and MDF core.
 Back in the day, this would have been a solid wood 6-panel door with mortise and tenon construction.

 Some other old classics include:

-- Mantles: When the fireplace was a focal point and provided the home’s heat, mantles were often elaborate works of art with turned posts, and dentil molding.
-Modern versions are often set above a gas or electric image of a fire and are comprised of painted MDF.
+- Mantles: When the fireplace was a focal point and provided the home’s heat, mantles were frequently elaborate works of art with turned posts and dentil molding.
+Modern versions are often set above a gas or electric image of a fire and are composed of painted MDF.

 - Claw Foot Tubs: 300 to 400 pounds of enameled cast iron…or 60 pounds of acrylic?
 Installation may be harder with some of these old guys but a classic look is worth it.
 Modern reproductions can run into the thousands, while plenty of originals still exist at prices most can afford.